ReturnFI/Hysteria2/README.md

 # Hysteria2 Management Shell Script

-This shell script provides a menu-driven interface to manage Hysteria2 server operations.
-It includes options to install, configure, update, and uninstall Hysteria2, as well as manage users, ports, traffic status, and integrate with other tools like TCP Brutal and WARP.
+This bash script provides a comprehensive menu-driven interface to manage the Hysteria2 server, user accounts, and various services.
+It supports installation, user management, traffic monitoring, and integration with additional tools like WARP, Singbox SubLink, and a Telegram bot.

 ### Install command :
 ```shell